Skip to main content

 • Outlook category colors may vary by version

-Every email in your Inbox and Sent Items is assigned one Fyxer category - e.g., To Respond, FYI, Awaiting Reply, Marketing.
+Every email in your inbox and sent items is assigned one Fyxer category: To do, FYI, Notification, To follow up, or Marketing.

-Fyxer applies the color-coded category tag, but the email remains visible in your inbox.
+• Toggled OFF: Fyxer applies the color-coded category tag, but the email stays in your inbox.
+Perfect if you want to see more messages upfront

-Outlook sometimes splits threads across folders if Conversation View is off.
+Outlook sometimes splits email threads across folders if conversation view is off.

 • All emails from the same thread stay grouped